GKPython/Java-Design-Patterns/README.md

 # Java-Design-Patterns
-Base on GOF‘s Design Pattern,Implemented by Java.
+Base on GOF‘s Design Pattern,A total of 23 design patters are included，Implemented by Java.